Analysis | The Hurdles That Remain for $69 Billion Microsoft-Activision Deal

 1. Why such concern about the deal?

 The FTC sued Microsoft last December, alleging that the acquisition would choke off competition in the online gaming market, which mints billions of dollars per year.
 The agency argued that combining Microsoft, maker of Xbox game consoles, with one of the largest gaming companies — Activision’s titles include the massively popular Call of Duty shooting game — could give it an unfair advantage over rivals.
-(Microsoft Chief Executive Officer Satya Nadella has promised to keep Call of Duty on Sony Corp.’s PlayStation console.)
+(In order to stave off the antitrust scrutiny, Microsoft has promised to keep Call of Duty on Sony Corp.’s PlayStation console.)

 2. How much of a threat does the FTC pose to the deal?